 The issue for the Court was whether the second police-initiated contact with Shatzer, after he had invoked his right to an attorney in the first interrogation more than two years earlier, violated the Edwards rule, thus requiring suppression of Shatzer’s partial confession and incriminating statements in the sexual abuse case.
-The New Rule

 The Court announced a new “break in Miranda custody rule,” and determined that Shatzer’s return to the general prison population for at least 14 days qualified as a sufficient break in Miranda custody (under this new rule) to permit the police to re-initiate custodial interrogation efforts without violating Edwards.
 The Court reasoned that the general prison population was Shatzer’s customary environment (like his home) where he had social support, familiar surroundings and a daily routine, as opposed to the police-dominated coercive atmosphere of custodial interrogation.